Joshua V. Himes: Millerite Movement

-Career following The Great Disappointment of 1844, Death
+Career following the Great Disappointment of 1844, Death

-After the Great Disappointment, Himes played a leading role in trying to reorganize the disappointed Adventists around the original Advent faith at the Albany Conference in April 1845.
-When this failed he became a leader of the Evangelical Adventists and their American Millennial Association (1858), opposing Sabbatarian Adventism and their understanding of the sanctuary as well as those who believed in conditional immortality and the re-establishment of Israel before Christ's Second Coming.
+After the Great Disappointment, Himes played a leading role in trying to reorganize the disappointed Adventists around the original Advent faith at the Albany Conference held in April 1845.
+When this failed he became a leader of the Evangelical Adventist Church and their American Millennial Association (1858), opposing Sabbatarian Adventism and their understanding of the sanctuary as well as those who believed in conditional immortality and the re-establishment of Israel before Christ's Second Coming.

-In 1863 Himes accepted the doctrine of conditional immortality, joined the Advent Christian Church, and moved his family west to Buchanan, Michigan, assuming a prominent leadership role among Advent Christians and starting a newspaper, The Voice of the West (later Advent Christian Times).
+In 1863 Himes accepted the doctrine of conditional immortality, joined the Advent Christian Church, and moved his family to Buchanan, Michigan, assuming a prominent leadership role among Advent Christians and releasing a newspaper, The Voice of the West (later Advent Christian Times).
 In 1865 he was the founding president of the American Advent Mission Society, and was further planning to start a college in Illinois.

-Himes died of cancer on July 27, 1895.
+Himes died of cancer on July 27, 1895 in Elk Point.
 He was buried at Mount Pleasant Cemetery in Sioux Falls, South Dakota.